Tech-for-Sustainable-Development/.github/profile/README.md

 <br>

-Tech SDG Network is an open network for people who want to explore problems and build practical projects around technology, research, sustainable development, environmental issues, and governance.
+Tech SDG Network is an open network for people who want to :

+- Explore problems and
+- Build practical projects

+Around technology, research, sustainable development, environmental issues, and governance.

 The focus is on local problems, local development, and practical approaches to environmental challenges.

 `GITHUB / ABOUT`